Notes on Causal Survival Forest 🛟🌲

 $$ \sum_{i=1}^n \alpha_i(x) \psi_{\hat{\tau}(x)}\left(X_i, y\left(U_i\right), U_i \wedge h, W_i, \Delta_i^h ; \hat{e}, \hat{m}, \hat{\lambda}_w^C, \hat{S}_w^C, \hat{Q}_w\right)=0 $$ , where the score function is,

-the conditional expectation of the transformed survival time,
+the conditional expectation of the transformed survival time is defined as:

 References